atreyeem99/ORCA-keywords/README.md

 - `diisstartiter 2 ` Apply DIIS starting at iteration 1
 - `trafotype 0`  Type of integral transformation
 - `trafotype 0 `Type of integral transformation
+- `useoldints ` Use the transformed integrals found on disk